kaakaww/contributors_tool/README.md

 ### Check a Local Repo

 To check a local repo for active committers, run the `ghcr.io/kaakaww/contributors-local` against it.
+To allow the container to see your local repository, you will need to mount it as a volume to the `/repo` directory within the container using the `--volume` flag.

-On Mac or Linux, open a terminal and `cd` to the root of your local repo and run the following command:
+For example, on Mac or Linux, open a terminal and `cd` to the root of your local repo and run the following command:

 ```shell
 docker run --volume $(pwd):/repo ghcr.io/kaakaww/contributors-local